act28/pia-openvpn-proxy/README.md

 PIA's wireguard uses a JSON API request over HTTPS to configure and setup the tunnel connection.
-Unfortunately, neither the wireguard `REGION` ids, nor names, match the the OpenVPN regions.
+Unfortunately, neither the wireguard `REGION` ids, nor names, match the OpenVPN regions.
 You will have to search through the returned JSON data to find the `id` key of your preferred region.

 You can find the current region list [here](https://serverlist.piaservers.net/vpninfo/servers/v6).